-- Internal Audit Appointed by the CEO to report on the adequacy and effectiveness of internal control processes and procedures.
-The scope of which would be determined by the CEO with input from the Audit Committee. - External Audit Appointed by Council on the recommendation of the Audit Committee to report independently to the CEO on the annual financial statements only.
+Internal Audit Appointed by the CEO to report on the adequacy and effectiveness of internal control processes and procedures.
+The scope of which would be determined by the CEO with input from the Audit the CEO on the annual financial statements only.